TylerRAdams/school-work/OrganizationWebsite/readme.md

-# Website made for a fake organization.
+# Website designed for a fake organization.

-Demonstration for website can be found on YouTube:
+Website was designed using a slicknav navigation menu and responsive web design principles.